openrewrite/rewrite-migrate-java/README.md

 ## Illegal Reflective Access<a name="IllegalReflectiveAccess"></a>

-The Java module system was introduced in Java 9 and provides a higher-level abstraction for grouping a set of Java packages and resources along with additional meta-data.
-The meta-data is used to identify what services the module offers, what dependencies the module requires, and provides a mechanism for explicitly defining which module classes are “visible” to Java classes that are external to the module.
+The Java module system was introduced in Java 9 and provides a higher-level abstraction for grouping a set of Java packages and resources along with additional metadata.
+The metadata is used to identify what services the module offers, what dependencies the module requires, and provides a mechanism for explicitly defining which module classes are “visible” to Java classes that are external to the module.